aw-999/RISC-V-Team-13/logbook/Arjun Watve logbook.md

 After initially testing program 4, I decided to look over the implementation of the JAL and JALR instructions (RET was a pseudoinstruction for JALR).

+Another small error corrected was that `ImmSrc` was being set incorrectly to 0b011 in the Control Unit for JALR instructions - this was due to grouping together JAL and JALR by mistake, and since JALR is I-type the immediate needs to be extended differently for JALR compared to JAL.

-This is when I noticed an interesting dilemma for how to implement JALR:
+This is when I noticed an interesting dilemma for how to implement JALR correctly:

 Option 1 was to make use of the ALU, using an add instruction with its own ALUCtrl input calculating `rs1 + Imm` , selecting `ALUResult` from the `WriteBack Mux`  by setting `ResultSrc` and then taking the `ALUResult` input at the `PCSrc Mux` by setting `PCSrc` accordingly.